Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

-To construct the biplot, PCA is applied to the min-max standardized risk and utility measures, where the first two principal components define the axes on which observations and variable loadings are jointly visualized (cf. Figure~\ref{fig:joint_pca}).
-Each plotted point represents an anonymization approach; colors and shapes can further distinguish different characteristics of each anonymization approach (e.g., whether the anonymization approach is Pareto-optimal or not) and can be further augmented with confidence ellipses (e.g. in the context of the comparison of anonymization approaches across multiple datasets).
+A biplot based on a joint PCA of risk and utility measures is presented in Figure \ref{fig:joint_pca}.
+To construct the biplot, PCA is applied to the z-standardized risk and utility measures (cf.\ Section \ref{sec:scaling}), where the first two principal components define the axes on which observations and variable loadings are jointly visualized.
+In the biplot depicted in Figure \ref{fig:joint_pca}, the first two principal components capture approximately 79\% of the total variation.
+Each plotted point represents an iteration of an anonymization approach, with shape indicating the SDG.
+The plot can be further augmented with a point color (e.g., to highlight Pareto-optimal approaches) and confidence ellipses.
 In the biplot, approaches that lie close together have similar risk–utility profiles, while isolated points may indicate outliers (e.g., very low utility and/or very low risk).
 Loading arrows indicate how the measures correlate, highlighting which risk and utility measures align or contrast.
+For example, in Figure \ref{fig:joint_pca}, risk measures (red arrows) are strongly aligned with the PC1 axis, where most risk and utility measures are highly positively correlated, reflecting the risk-utility trade-off.
+In this illustrative example, generators such as \texttt{MostlyAI} and \texttt{synthpop} are associated with high data utility but also with high risk relative to the other generators.
+The plot additionally reveals groups of SDGs with similar risk-utility profiles as well as outliers like \texttt{arf} with its particularly low utility regarding the measures \textit{Wasserstein} and \textit{CIProx}.
+When outliers are a concern, a robust PCA variant (e.g., ROBPCA; \cite{Hubert_2005_ROBPCA}) is preferable (see Appendix \ref{app:robPCA} for details).

-Note, however, that the PCA axes are linear combinations of the original measures and may mix risk and utility; interpretation depends on how the measures load on the PCs.
-Results also depend on standardization and linearity assumptions; nonlinear relationships are not directly represented.
+Note that the PCA axes are linear combinations of the original measures and may mix risk and utility; interpretation depends on how the measures load onto the principal components, as well as on the standardization applied and the assumption of linearity.

-Principal components are sign-indeterminate: flipping a component and its loadings leaves the general structure of the biplot unchanged.
+Additionally, principal components are sign-indeterminate: flipping a component and its loadings leaves the general structure of the biplot unchanged.
 Although one could fix signs in the joint PCA for readability -- e.g., enforce $\operatorname{corr}(PC1,U)\!\ge\!0$ and $\operatorname{corr}(PC2,-R)\!\ge\!0$ and apply the same flips to scores and loadings -- we keep the native orientations returned by the algorithms throughout.
 To aid interpretation, figures annotate the directions of higher utility ($U$) and lower risk ($R$) and display loading arrows.